-Skyrmionics - Y. He
+Skyrmionics - A. Markou

 A decade ago, the quasiparticle skyrmion, a 2D topological magnetic texture, was experimentally discovered in systems that break inversion symmetry.
 The alluring magnetic state was predicted only two decades ago and since has burgeoned into many possibilities for new modern technology.
 This is due to their efficient manipulation, scalability, unique response to perturbations, and the ability to couple to other phenomena in condensed matter physics.
 Recently, the antiskyrmions were found in the tetragonal Heuslers Mn1.4PtSn and Mn2RhSn, which showed enhanced stability, even at room temperature and the possibility to stabilize in zero magnetic fields.